T-Python-Sep-24/UNIT-1-PROJECT/README.md

 After logging in as a resident, you can:
 .List your violations.
 .Search for a specific violation by its number.
 .Pay all violations or choose to pay in installments if eligible.
+.pay for a specfic violation
+.Track installment plan
 Follow the on-screen instructions to complete each action.
 ## As for the Management :
 After logging in as a management user, you can: